OWASP/www-project-security-qualitative-metrics/SECURITY-QUALITATIVE-METRICS.md

 |     208    |     D    |     Use   of standardized code to eliminate the risk of RFI         |     5.13                         |

-## Metrics related to Highlights of Development Methodologies
+## Metrics Related to Highlights of Development Methodologies

 In this fifth group, besides automatic code generation, every team adopts some development methodologies, and principals.
 The metrics in this part are mainly related to top level design decisions.
 In this part, users may also find items which are related to very initial project management related decisions.